Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Introduction

 We summarize our contributions as follows: \begin{itemize} \item We propose \method, a CLIP-based self-supervised opinion-unaware approach for NR-IQA that does not require any type of supervision, especially MOS; \item We introduce a quality-aware image-text alignment strategy based on ranking increasingly degraded pairs of images according to their similarity to quality-related antonym prompts.
-After training, \method generates quality-aware image representations; \item Our method significantly outperforms existing opinion-unaware approaches and achieves state-of-the-art results even when compared to supervised techniques in cross-dataset experiments. \end{itemize}
+After training, \method generates quality-aware image representations; \item Our method improves on existing opinion-unaware approaches across multiple datasets and achieves excellent results even when compared to supervised opinion-aware techniques in cross-dataset experiments. \end{itemize}